smcpeak/earthshape/README.md

-Lacking any falsifiable (and not already contradicted!) hypothesis to the contrary, we maximize predictive utility by assuming that a given star (identified by its brightness, color, and geometric relation to other stars), when observed from different locations, is the same physical object.
+Lacking any falsifiable (and not already contradicted!) hypothesis to the contrary, we maximize predictive utility by assuming that a given star (identified by its brightness, color, and geometric relation to other stars), when observed from different locations, is the same, permanent physical object.